+Dominant Factor Revisited

-- Though many states use the "dominant factor test" many courts in those states have come to different conclusions regarding the analysis of the same games or events.
-For example, (i) both Massachusetts and Kansas have used the predominance test to assess the element of chance, yet the states disagree on the classification for the "crane game"; (ii) both Alabama and New Jersey have used the predominance test to assess the element of chance, yet the states disagree on the classification for backgammon; and (iii) both Nevada and North Dakota have used the predominance test to assess the element of chance, yet the states disagree whether skill or chance predominates in a holein-one golfing contest. - How do you explain these differences?
+Though many states use the "dominant factor test" many courts in those states have come to different conclusions regarding the analysis of the same games or events.
+For example, (i) both Massachusetts and Kansas have used the predominance test to assess the element of chance, yet the states disagree on the classification for the "crane game"; (ii) both Alabama and New Jersey have used the predominance test to assess the element of chance, yet the states disagree on the classification for the classes the element of net classification for methods and North Dakota have used the predominance test to assess the element of states disagree whether skill or chance predominates in a hole-in-one golfing contest.

+How do you explain these differences?

-- Remember it is the whether the participants risking consideration are controlling the outcome of the event. - "Bona-fide contests of skill, speed, strength or endurance.
+• Remember it is the whether the participants risking consideration are controlling the outcome of the event. • "Bona-fide contests of skill, speed, strength or endurance.